alma-oss/fkafka-application/README.md

 | require | `variables: string list` | It will check whether all required variables are already defined. |
 | supervision | `connection configuration: EnvironmentConnectionConfiguration` | It will _register_ a supervision connection for Kafka.
 This connection will be used to produce a supervision events (like `instance_started`) |

-## Runtime parts
-- TODO ...

 ## Examples

 ### Connect to kafka stream
 This is the most elemental reason for this application framework, so there are simple ways for simple cases.
-But there are also more complex, for moc complex applications, where you need more connections.
+But there are also more complex, for more complex applications, where you need more connections.

 This is also mandatory, to define at least one connection.